tach1018/tach1018.github.io/_publications/2024-10-01-paper-title-number-2.md

 ---

-Offfine safe reinforcement learning (RL) aims to learn a safe and relatively rewarding policy with a precollected dataset.
+Offline safe reinforcement learning (RL) aims to learn a safe and relatively rewarding policy with a precollected dataset.
 One prevalent method to deal with this problem is offfine policy-regularized method, which typically incorporates a behavior cloning mechanism into the policy learning to regularize the learned policy stay close enough to the behavior policy, hence mitigates the distribution